 The wide range of wireless systems available can be confusing.
-To help you choose the best wireless mic system we have only listed systems that we have used ourselves.
-We have either installed the radio mic systems for customers or operated them at events.
+To help you choose the best wireless system we have only listed mic's that we have used ourselves.
+We have either installed the systems for customers or operated them at events.

-After the list of wireless systems below there is a section containing useful information about wireless microphones.
+After the list of systems below there is a section containing more information about radio mics.

 Radio mic frequency ranges in the UKOver the recent years competition for available wireless spectrum has increased dramatically.
 The UK government decided to clear large numbers of frequencies previously allocated to wireless microphone users.

 This has affected both professional broadcasters, performance and music professionals, together with churches and occasional users.

 The table shows uk wireless spectrum avaialable for shared usage, the frequencies can be shared by anyone throughout the UK.

 Consultations on clearing the interleaved spectrum and channel 69 co-ordinated frequencies are ongoing.

 |VHF||173.8 - 175 MHz||none required||2|